americocunhajr/CEopt/README.md

 ### Overview
 **CEopt** was developed to provide a robust and scalable solution for nonconvex optimization problems using the Cross-Entropy method.
 More details can be found in the following paper:
-- **A. Cunha Jr, M. V. Issa, J. C. Basilio, and J. G. Telles Ribeiro**, *CEopt: A MATLAB Package for Nonconvex Optimization with the Cross-Entropy Method, 2024 (under review)*
+- **A. Cunha Jr, M. V. Issa, J. C. Basilio, and J. G. Telles Ribeiro**, *CEopt: A MATLAB Package for Non-convex Optimization with the Cross-Entropy Method, 2024 (under review)*

 Preprint available at: [Preprint Link](xxx)